henriiik/vscode-docker-linter/client/README.md

 # Functionality

-Run linters for perl, python and/or ruby in your containers.
+Run linters for perl, php, python and/or ruby in your containers.

 - perl
 	- `perl -c`
 	- `perlcritic`
-- php
+- PHP
 	- `php -l`
 - python
 	- `flake8`